carsonruebel/chatgpt-usage-analyzer/README.md

 1. **Export your ChatGPT data**
    Visit: [https://chatgpt.com/#settings/DataControls](https://chatgpt.com/#settings/DataControls)
    Click **“Export data”** and wait for the email.
+   It may take 5 or more minutes to arrive.
+   Be sure to check your junk or spam folder.

 2. **Download and unzip your export**
    ⚠️ The ZIP archive name is extremely long and may cause issues with long file paths on Windows.